jarvist/PolaronMobility.jl/docs/src/scientific_discussion.md

 The Feynman model offers a direct solution of this most simple quantum field problem.
-The the infinite phonon (quantum) field is 'integrated out' by path integration.
+The infinite phonon (quantum) field is 'integrated out' by path integration.
 The soluble system is one in which you have an electron interacting by a (harmonic) spring constant with a mass representing the phonon drag.